lcy-mich/COMP0002-Robot-Coursework/README.md

 Robot maze-solver/ path-finder Coursework for Principles of Programming COMP0002.

 ## Description
-Here is little rat 🐀, he is hungry and wants cheese 🧀.
+Here is a little rat 🐀, he is hungry and wants cheese 🧀.

 Oh goodie 🤤, it's a bunch of markers made of cheese for him to collect, buffet-style 😋.